jbgomes/behavioral_circuit_model/README.md

-# pll_model
+# Circuit Model

-PPL behavior model in python
+Circuit behavior model in python or verilog-A.